 At the birth of Jesus, the angels praise God, singing, “Glory to God in the highest heaven, and on earth peace among those whom he favors!”
 (Luke 2:14).

 While there is debate about the origins of these canticles, most scholars agree that they were probably Jewish hymns.
-In A Coming Christ in Advent (Liturgical Press), Raymond E. Brown writes, “Although in the Infancy Narrative Luke has various characters speak these canticles, modern scholarship has moved away from thinking that they were respectively the historical compositions if Mary, Zechariah, or Simeon (or, a fortiori, of angels).
+In A Coming Christ in Advent (Liturgical Press), Raymond E. Brown writes, “Although in the Infancy Narrative Luke has various characters speak these canticles, modern scholarship has moved away from thinking that they were respectively the historical compositions of Mary, Zechariah, or Simeon (or a fortiori, of angels).
 They have an overall common style and a poetic polish that militate against such individual, on-the-spot composition. . . .
 If these were the hymns of early Jewish Christians, they now appear in the Gospel on the lips of the first Jewish believers.”

 The circumstances of these songs are indeed joyful.
 Mary shares the joy of her consent to God’s work within her.
 Zechariah praises the God of covenantal love.
 The angels rejoice at the birth of a savior.
 Simeon celebrates that he has seen the God who saves.